km5es/Drone-Project-code/README.md

 ```

 ## Dependencies:
-As of now, everything is tested on Ubuntu 18.04.
+As of now, these are the most pertinent top-level software dependencies:
+- Ubuntu 18.04
+- Python 2.7
+- [Ardupilot](https://ardupilot.org/) firmware for the flight controller.

 Here are (some) of the additional dependencies.
 Follow instructions in the links for more.
+Payload computer dependencies and instructions are provided [here](./Payload%20Computer).

 ### UHD and GNU Radio
 Follow instructions [here](https://kb.ettus.com/Building_and_Installing_the_USRP_Open-Source_Toolchain_(UHD_and_GNU_Radio)_on_Linux).
 Tested with UHD 3.13.0.0 and 3.15.0.0 and GNU Radio v3.7.13.4.